 The breed should weigh in at 8 pounds for the rooster and 6.5 pounds for the hen.
 This is a larger bird, but their bodies are well-proportioned.
 In addition to the expected colors of the breed above, there are splash, blue, and white varieties of the bird that have been made in France.
 These varieties are now starting to be brought to the US, but it seems it will be some time before the APA decides to recognize them.

 The Crevecoeur chicken is a docile breed of chicken that won’t cause you too many problems.
-They can easily coexist with other docile breeds.
+They can easily coexist with other docile breeds as long as you know how to introduce new chickens to the flock.
 Many owners remark that the breed is sweet and happy to be around people.
 They are quiet, and the taming process is extremely easy.
 You should still try to handle them as much as possible as chicks.

 But even Crevecoeur chickens that aren’t handled much tend to be friendly.
 In general, they don’t mind handling, and many will be happy to follow you around the yard.
 Just be sure to still keep an eye on any young children who are around the birds.